-D 11 D 1 1 D 1 1 Part 1 - Project and Sponsor Information Name of Action or Project: Project Location (describe, and attach a location ma ap): Brief Description of Proposed Action: Name of Applicant or Sponsor: Telephone: E-Mail: Address: City/PO: State: Zip ( Code: 1.
-Does the proposed action only involve the legis administrative rule, or regulation? slative adoption of a plan, loca law, ordinance, L NO YES If Yes, attach a narrative description of the intent of the proposed action and the environmental resources that may be affected in the municipality and proceed to Part 2.
-If no, continue to question 2.
-2. Does the proposed action require a permit, approval or funding from any other government Agency?
-If Yes, list agency(s) name and permit or approval: NO YES 3. a.
-Total acreage of the site of the proposed action? acres b.
-Total acreage to be physically disturbed? acres c.
-Total acreage (project site and any contiguous properties) owned or controlled by the applicant or project sponsor? acres 4.
+D 11 D 1 1 D 10 T 0 11 Part 1 - Project and Sponsor Information Name of Action or Project: Project Location (describe, and attach a location ma ap): Brief Description of Proposed Action: Name of Applicant or Sponsor: Telephone: E-Mail: Address: City/PO: State: Zip (Code: 1.
+Does the proposed action only involve the legis administrative rule, or regulation? slative adoption of a plan, loca law, ordinance, L NO YES If Yes, attach a narrative description of the intent of may be affected in the municipality and proceed to rces that 2.
+Does the proposed action require a permit, appr If Yes, list agency(s) name and permit or approval: roval or funding from any othe r government Ager ncy?
+NO YES 3. a.
+Total acreage of the site of the proposed action? b.
+Total acreage to be physically disturbed? c.
+Total acreage (project site and any contiguous properties) owned or controlled by the applicant or project sponsor? acres acres 4.
 Check all land uses that occur on, are adjoining or near the prop osed action: ☐ Urban Rural (non-agriculture) Industrial Commercia (suburban) ☐ Forest Agriculture Parkland Aquatic Other(Spec ify):